luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 We have in our project used different third-party frameworks for different functionalities.
-We have used pytorch lighting as boilerplate for our model.
-From timm we used the pretrained ResNet class and to be more specific we used the model resnet18.
-We also used hydra to train with hyperparamters which we later scraped for another third-party framework, namely Weights & Biases.
-W&B was used to log training progress and run sweeps.
+We have used Pytorch lighting as boilerplate, providing a structured foundation for our model.
+From Timm we used the pretrained ResNet class and to be more specific we used the model resnet18.
+We also used hydra to train with hyperparameters which we later scraped for instead using another third-party framework, namely Weights & Biases.
+W&B was for used logging training progress and conducting parameter sweeps.
+Which helped us a lot during our project.
+So overall, we have in this project tried different frameworks to see what fit our project the best.

 ## Coding environment